david-moreno/libcneural/README.md

 # libcneural
-Small, flexible and experimental neural networks library written in C
+A small, flexible and experimental neural networks library written in C